CityOfZion/neo-dev-portal/tutorials/2023-07-05-neo3-boa-writing-a-fungible-token-contract-using-python/index.md

 ### _deploy

 We will be using this method to initialize the contract storage, giving all tokens to the one who deployed the smart contract.
-To do so, we will be using the `runtime.script_container` object and `Transaction` class to get the script hash of the sender and the `storage.put` method to change the storage, using the deployer script hash as the key and the quantity of tokens as the value.
+To do so, we will be using the `runtime.script_container` to get the script hash of the sender.

+Then, save the sender as the owner of the whole total supply on the storage with the `storage.put` method.
+Our strategy is to have the owner as the key and the quantity of tokens they own as the value of the storage.

 ```python
 # update coin.py adding the following code: